deeperdolphin/papers/EGR.md

 1. **Dimensional flow.**
    Across all graph sizes, (D_s(\sigma)) rises monotonically from (D_s\lesssim 2) at short diffusion times to (D_s\sim 3!-!4) at long times.
-   This is the qualitative signature predicted by EGR: a reduction of effective dimension in the UV and recovery of an approximately four-dimensional geometry in the IR.
+   This is the qualitative signature predicted by EGG: a reduction of effective dimension in the UV and recovery of an approximately four-dimensional geometry in the IR.

 2. **Scaling with graph size.**
    The IR plateau **increases** with (N), approaching (D_s^{\rm IR}\to 4) as the causal network grows.